 The main transactions of the database, those that have a high impact, run frequently and or are critical to creating and updating RHD application and applicant details have been analysed.
 The transactions as described by the transaction pathways section of the logical documentation, section??? have been used to produce map the transactional pathways to the relations.

 map all transaction paths to relations;

 logical 3.0 plus more

 determine which relations are most frequently accessed by transactions;

 Applicant & Applicant

 Analyse the data usage of selected transactions that involve these relations.

+University Staff Members